 - A volunteer position is available to work for 1 - 3 hours Monday, Wednesday and Friday to collect goods from local businesses.
 To view the information pack please click here.
 The position will close when the position is filled.

-- A Domestic and Family Violence Specialist Worker (Aboriginal Focus) located in Moree to be part of the Women’s Domestic Violence Court Advocacy Service (WDVCAS) team.
+- A Domestic and Family Violence Specialist Worker located in Tamworth to be part of the Women’s Domestic Violence Court Advocacy Service (WDVCAS) team.
 The position is full-time (35 hours) per week for a fixed-term concluding 30, June 2024 due to Government funding cycles.
+As the Domestic and Family Violence Specialist Worker you will primarily respond to referrals, supporting victims by conducting threat assessments, safety planning and referring to other services to address a range of client needs.
 To view the information pack please click here.
-Applications close Sunday, 26 September 2021.
+Applications close Sunday, 20 February 2022.

 Tips for when applying: